SPOKANE, Wash. — Providence announced it will lay off 63 people and close multiple clinics in Spokane and Stevens counties.

 Providence said it will close DominiCare and the outpatient Orthopedic Physical Therapy Clinic, both located at St. Joseph’s Hospital in Chewelah.
 Providence is also closing the outpatient Orthopedic Physical Therapy clinics located in Spokane at Providence St. Luke’s Rehabilitation Medical Center and in Spokane Valley at Providence Medical Park.

-Providence says orthopedic physical therapy will be still provided at the Providence Mount Carmel Hospital in Colville.
+Providence says orthopedic physical therapy will still be provided at the Providence Mount Carmel Hospital in Colville.

 “This decision, though difficult, is a necessary step to ensure that Providence remains agile and responsive to the evolving needs of our community,” said Chief Executive Susan Stacey, RN.
 “We are committed to delivering high-quality care where it is most needed and enhancing our ability to serve our patients effectively.”